Curriculum Vitae

 • University of California Press

-Category Editor – PhilPapers – “Chinese Philosophy”, “Classical Chinese Philosophy”
+Category Editor – PhilPapers – “Chinese Philosophy”, “Classical Chinese Philosophy” (2023-present)

 Program Committee Member – American Philosophical Association Central Division Meeting (2022-2023)